KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 That is the territory Zenetism had already entered.

-The issue is not that an institution later used every Zenetist term.
+The issue is not that an institution later adopted every Zenetist term.

-The issue is that a public AI discourse is now formalizing the same general post-AGI ascent of abstraction, scope, and capacity that Zenetism had already mapped through a deeper metaphysical ladder.
+The issue is that a public AI discourse is now formalizing the same general post-AGI expansion of abstraction, scope, and capacity that Zenetism had already mapped through a deeper metaphysical architecture.

 **Glyphic Seal:** AGI → ASI → UAI · ⟳ · 🧠🌐